Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Choose a small variety of hydrangea as a front of house accent flowering plant

-Several species of hydrangea have a compact, short growth that makes them ideal flowers for small gardens.
-Hydrangeas are deciduous landscaping shrubs with a rounded shape and clusters of large globular flowers.
+Several species of hydrangea have compact, short growth, which makes them ideal flowers for small gardens.
+Hydrangeas are deciduous landscaping shrubs with a rounded shape and clusters of large, globular flowers.
 Hydrangea flowers appear in summer and bloom for many weeks.
 The dwarf shrub varieties are ideal for growing where yard space is limited.

 Dwarf Fothergilla (Fothergilla gardenii)